• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-For a gorgeous twist on a classic, try my rhubarb gin and tonic!
+For a gorgeous twist on a classic, try my rhubarb gin cocktail, also known as a rhubarb gin and tonic!
 Homemade rhubarb syrup is swirled with good gin and bubbly tonic water for a refreshing, pretty in pink cocktail.

-If you love a classic gin and tonic you might want to give this beautifully hued rhubarb and tonic a go.
-It's beyond easy to make and is so unique and pretty.
-All you need is a generous spoonful of homemade rhubarb-honey syrup stirred into a glass of iced gin, and finish it with tonic water.
-The details on how to make said rhubarb-honey syrup are below.
+If you love a classic gin and tonic, you might want to give this beautifully hued rhubarb gin cocktail a go.
+It's beyond easy to make, and it's so unique and pretty.
+All you need is a generous spoonful of homemade rhubarb simple syrup stirred into a glass of iced gin that's topped with tonic water.

 Were rhubarb and gin made for each other?
 It's possible.
 The two flavors complement each other so well: the slightly floral taste of the gin is balanced by a touch of sweetness from the honey in the syrup and the rhubarb's, well, rhubarbness.
 And it's pink!
 Oh, sweet spring and summer, you deserve a drink such as this - refreshing, light, sweetly perfumed, and with just a hint of a blush.